 Calculates the plain coefficient of determination (R-Squared), or the adjusted R-Squared (adjusts for the number of explanatory terms in a model).

-- are the coefficients of the GLM model (a one dimensional array of cells (e.g. rows or columns)).
+- are the coefficients of the explanatory variables (a one-dimensional array of cells (e.g., rows or columns)).

-- is the GLM dispersion parameter.
-Phi is only meaningful for Binomial (1/batch or trial size) and for Guassian (variance).
+- is the GLM dispersion paramter.
+Phi is only meaningful for Binomial (1/batch or trial size) and Gaussian (variance).

-RETURN_TYPE NUMBER RETURNED 0 or omitted Plain R-Squared 1 Adjusted R-Squared.
+Value Return 0 or omitted Plain R-Squared.
+1 Adjusted R-Squared.

 - The underlying model is described here.

-- The number of rows in response variable (Y) must be equal to number of rows of the explanatory variables (X).
+- The number of rows in the response variable (Y) must be equal to the number of rows of the explanatory variables (X).

 - For GLM with Poisson distribution,

-- The values of response variable must be non-negative integers.
+- The values of the response variable must be non-negative integers.

 - The value of the dispersion factor (Phi) value must be either missing or equal to one.